BEAT THE BITE

 Lyme disease tops the list of the most prevalent vector-borne illness in the Midwest, with a concentration in the upper Midwest.
-Transferred by the Ixodes species of ticks, the illness causes fever, headache, fatigue, and a characteristic bulls-eye pattern.
+Transmitted by Ixodes scapularis ticks, the illness is associated with fever, headache, fatigue, and often, a characteristic bulls-eye pattern rash.
 In the Midwest, ticks are also responsible for transmitting anaplasmosis, babesiosis, and Powassan virus, ehrlichiosis due to Ehrlichia muris, and spotted fever rickettsiosis.

-West Nile virus, transferred by the Culex species of mosquitos, is the most prevalent mosquito-borne disease in the Midwest.
+West Nile virus, transmitted by the Culex and other mosquitos species, is the most prevalent mosquito-borne disease in the Midwest.
 Causing headache, body aches, vomiting, diarrhea, fatigue, and skin rash, West Nile virus infection can progress to more serious neurological forms, including encephalitis or meningitis, if left untreated.

 According to data from the Centers for Disease Control and Prevention, cases of mosquito-borne disease in the Midwest United States are increasing.
 Our map highlights cases of mosquito-borne illness reported in 2004, 2011, and 2018.